-The answer to both questions is yes.
 However, as with all digital tools, you have to be mindful of how you use them.
-Successful online appraisals require good preparation.
-To help you get started, we gathered our top five tips for successfully transforming the appraisals format from face-to-face to online.
+Successful online employee performance reviews require good preparation.
+To help you get started, we gathered our top five tips for successfully transforming the appraisal format from face-to-face to online.

 1. Ensure a calm and personal setting

-The requirements for good appraisals are the same online as they are for face-to-face meetings: both parties must ensure a good setting for the discussion.
+The requirements for good employee appraisals are the same online as they are for face-to-face meetings: both parties must ensure a good setting for the discussion.

 2. Careful technical preparation

 Make sure you know how to use the key functionalities of your conferencing tool of choice.

 3. Structure and steer the conversation with different tools

-It’s easy to create a clear and transparent structure for your discussion by using digital HR tools such as an HR solution, and it’s also easy to look at the chat agenda or appraisals questionnaire together on a shared screen.
+Using the right HR tech makes it easier to create a clear and transparent structure for your discussion, and it’s also convenient to look at the chat agenda or appraisals questionnaire together on a shared screen.
 You can take advantage of pre-structured online questionnaires and form templates and edit them as you wish.

 4. Remember the main principles of an equal dialogue

 Pay particular attention to how the dialogue is being carried out online and who takes up the space.
 An experienced online conversationalist may suddenly lead the conversation and take up space from the more inexperienced.
 Be sure to give the other party enough to contribute.

 5. Take advantage of new possibilities

-For example, you can set up reminders and follow-up to agreed goals, ask for feedback in the form of pictures and emoticons, or even gamify your conversation.
+You get the most out of technology when you let it help you to handle the aspects of your conversations that require less of a human touch or use it to add value that offline tools don’t offer.
+For instance, you can set up reminders and follow-up to agreed goals, ask for feedback in the form of pictures and emoticons, or even gamify your conversation.
 The online format offers virtually limitless options on how to spice up your discussions in a suitable way.